SudoWatson/PhotoPolarAlign/README.md

 The software originally depends on `ujson`, but does not require it if it is unable to be installed.
 1. Open `PPA.py` in a text editor.
-2. In `json2python` function near top of file, rename variable `json` to something like `data`
+2. In `json2python` function near top of file
+  - Rename variable `json` to something like `data`
-3. In `json2python` and `python2json` functions near top of file, replace the `ujson` module with `json`
+3. In `json2python` and `python2json` functions near top of file
+  - Replace the `ujson` module with `json`
 3. Save the file
-4. Install remaining pacakages with
+4. Install remaining packages with
     ```sh
     pip install numpy scipy pillow
     ```